 Summary of the main points

-- Remind your reader what the main points were, but don’t use the same wording as elsewhere in the assignment.
+-Remind your reader of the main points without using the same wording as elsewhere in the assessment.

 Your findings, if applicable